Zylann/godot_voxel/CODE_GUIDELINES.md

 - Reduce mutex locking to a minimum
 - Use data structures that are fit to the most frequent use over time (will often be either array, vector or hash map)
 - Consider statistics if their impact is negligible.
 It helps monitoring how well the module performs even in release builds.
 - Profile your code, in release mode.
-The lightweight `util/zprofiling.h` can help but you are free to use your own technique.
+This module is Tracy-friendly, see `util/profiling.hpp`.

 Godot API
 ----------